 Longtime Climb to Fight Breast Cancer participant Colin Stapp blogged about the pink-and-gold shadow cast by the 14,411-foot mountain, which the group descended quickly as night fell.
 Read more on his climb blog.

 Also by early August, another team reached the summit of Mount Rainier, one group had scaled Mount Baker and two teams climbed Mount Adams.
 In addition, four teams headed up Kilimanjaro in Tanzania; an update and photos will be published in Center News in late September.

 Register now for 2012 climbs

 Registration is open for 2012 climbs.
-Email email@example.com or visit the new Climb to Fight Breast Cancer website for more information.
+Visit the Climb to Fight Breast Cancer website for more information.
 All climbs include training in mountaineering skills by professional guides.